 Few commentators on the alleged attack have drawn as much attention as Grant Farred, a former professor and junior varsity soccer coach at Williams in the late 1990s who has since moved on to Duke.
 Currently a visiting professor of Africana Studies at Williams this semester, Farred delivered a talk titled "Public Secrets, Public Scandals: the Event of Duke Lacrosse" at Griffin Hall on Monday.

 Farred decried the finality of Cooper's declaration of innocence and what he considered the all-encompassing immunity it offered the accused.
-Though he eventually
+Though he eventually admitted that the three players were not guilty of rape or kidnapping as initially charged, Farred felt that they (and the rest of the lacrosse team) have shown "a tendency toward misogyny and arrogant sexual prowess."

 The crux of his argument was that the Duke lacrosse team had a long history of unlawfulness mostly citations for public drunkenness and was guilty of using racist and sexist epithets.
 As such, he claimed, their publicly announced innocence provided an affirmation of Southern white privilege.